LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 Mudras are Supernal mnemonics taught by the Orders that draw on skills and knowledge of the Fallen World, cast through the Order’s philosophy.

-Creating mudras is part of defining a Rote, codifying the structure of magic in the symbols of the Lie.\
+Creating mudras is part of defining a Rote, codifying the structure of magic in the symbols of [[Lie|the Lie]].\
 Mudras come in many forms — Buddhist Libertines may use zazen, while the Arrow may tense specific muscles in a set pattern, and Guardians use specific rhythms of walking and representative hand gestures.

 Each Rote is unique to the mage who created it — some encode specific symbolism into the positioning of individual fingers to allow a student to form his own mnemonic; far more present a paternalistic approach that teaches the mudra and the magic without an intervening step to consider the actions’ meaning.